+Yes, there is a software free lunch.
 Freeware is just just that: free.

 Where do you find freeware?

-Despite a lot of good, free word processors, I keep going back to AbiWord.
-"It is "cross-platform" so I can use it with Windows and with most Linux variations.
-It can load and save in a wide variety of word processing formats and even web-page HTML.
+Despite a lot of good, free word processors, I keep going back to Abiword.
+It is "cross-platform" so I can use it with Windows and with most Linux variations or even my old Mac laptop.
+It loads and saves a wide variety of word processing formats and even web-page HTML.

 Free Windows Alternatives

 If you want to unshackle yourself wholly or in part from Windows,- especially for those less experienced with installing things - check out

-The Endless Operating System is simple and easy for anyone to use.
+"The Endless Operating System is simple and easy for anyone to use.
 It is fully equipped with the essential apps to work, learn, play and connect.
-All for free.
+All for free."